YTasheva/Yuliya-React-Portfolio/README.md

 * User interface style is clean and polished.

-* Application uses a colour scheme other than the default Bootstrap colour palette.
+* The application uses a colour scheme other than the default Bootstrap colour palette.

 * Repository has a unique name.